 How to dilute 30 volume developer to 10?

-Why to dilute 30 volume developer to 10?
+Why dilute 30 volume developer to 10?

 If you have highlighted or bleached your hair before, then it is always wiser to stick to volume 10 or 20.

-In short, the higher the volume, the higher the risks of damages to hair and scalp.
+In short, the higher the volume, the higher the risks of damage to hair and scalp.
 If we don’t have a 20 vol. developer, we dilute 30 vol. to 10 vol. to get a 20 volume.

 How to dilute 20 volume developer to 10?

-Why to dilute 20 volume developer to 10?
+Why dilute 20 volume developer to 10?

-As we understand, equal portions of 20 developer and distilled water or normal tap water give us volume 10.
+As we understand, equal portions of 20 developer and distilled water or normal tap water give us volume of 10.
 By doing the same process, you can also create volume 5 from volume 20 developer.

-If you have a platinum level hair tone, we suggest that you use a purple shampoo to get a dry texture and leave it for some hours.
+If you have a platinum-level hair tone, we suggest that you use a purple shampoo to get a dry texture and leave it for some hours.